dart-lang/language/working/macros/feature-specification.md

 To support this, there is an `Identifier` subtype of `Code`.
 An instance of this class represents an identifier resolved in the context of a known library's namespace.
-When the identifier object is inserted into other generated code, it retains its original resolution.
+When the `Identifier` object is inserted into other generated code, it retains its original resolution.

 *A compiler could implement this by generating an import of the library